Tajerbashi/AngularJS/README.md

-# Chatgram
+# Chatgram AI

-A real-time chat application built with **AngularJS, .NET 10, SQL Server, and SignalR**.
+> An AI-powered chatbot built with **AngularJS, .NET 10, ML.NET, SignalR, and SQL Server**.

-Chatgram is a portfolio-oriented full-stack application designed to demonstrate modern backend architecture, authentication, real-time communication, database design, and production-oriented software development practices.
+Chatgram AI is a full-stack intelligent chatbot project designed to demonstrate practical **.NET, Machine Learning, real-time communication, and software architecture** skills.

+The chatbot uses **ML.NET** to classify user messages into predefined intents and generate appropriate responses based on the detected intent.

+---

 ## 🚀 Tech Stack